ramcharanpeesapati/IPL_Winning_Team_Prediction_with_ML/README.md

 You can find the dataset in the `data/` folder.

+## Model Training and Evaluation

+The model has been trained using the following steps:
+Data Preprocessing: Missing values were handled, and categorical features were encoded.
+Feature Engineering: New features, such as the average player performance and match venue effects, were derived.
+Model Selection: Various machine learning algorithms were evaluated, including Logistic Regression, Decision Trees, and Random Forest.
+Model Evaluation: The model's accuracy was tested using cross-validation and evaluation metrics like accuracy score and confusion matrix.

 ## Installation

 To get started with this project, clone the repository to your local machine and install the necessary dependencies.